brcamp13/worthItApp/README.md

 # Worth it app

-## Ranking worthwhile-ness of majors based on an objective metric:
+## Ranking worthwhile-ness of bachelor's degrees based on an objective metric:

 | Major                        | Career Analzyed                       | Metric Score  |
 | -------------                |:-------------:                        | :-------------:|